penguinite/onbox/docs/DESIGN.md

 4. with support for ActivityPub.

 WHAT MORE COULD ANYONE POSSIBLY WANT!
 But that's in the future, now, I have to work to achieve the first stage which is a stable, reliable ActivityPub backend that consumes little resources.
 I will optimize it AS MUCH AS POSSIBLE, to get it as fast as possible and to use as little memory as possible.
 Minimal systems are reliable systems and reliable systems are secure systems.

+## How blogs are stored.

+"Blogs" are basically user themes.
+Here is how they are stored in Pothole: `blogs[1]/user-id[2]/*.html[3]`

+1. This is the blogs folder, which contains all blog files for all users.
+It can be configured in the configuration file (Folder section, Blog attribute), by default, Pothole will use "blogs/" if it's not in the config
+2. This is the User ID.
+3. This is the actual blog directory, any files in it will be served as-is except for 3 main files, all blogs must consist of these 3 files:
+  3.1. index.html: This is our main user page, it will be displayed when a person goes to the external user profile, it's regular HTML with a bit of a custom syntax mixed in for displaying posts and user data.
+  3.2. post.html: This is an individual post page, it will be used to display a single post individually or in a thread.
+It can also contain said custom syntax with *some* changes.
+Note: if we are displaying a thread then we would want to apply each user's theme on all posts whether they come from other users or from other servers.
+  3.3 error.html: This is used when an error occurs, ie. if a post doesn't exist.
+It should only have one custom tag which is "$(USER_ERR)" (case-sensitive), that will be replaced with an error summary.